raspberryturk/www.raspberryturk.com/details/arm/python-dynamixel.md

 image: arbotixmwide.jpg
 image_alt: Abstract image of Arbotic-M Robocontroller.
 next_url: /details/arm/3dprint.html
-next_topic: using Actobotics and Dyanmixels together
+next_topic: using Actobotics and Dynamixels together
 ---

 # Introduction
 ---

-The arm of the Raspberry Turk is powered by two Dyanmixel servos.
+The arm of the Raspberry Turk is powered by two Dynamixel servos.
 The servos are controlled by Python running on a Raspberry Pi.
 This page is a brief guide on how to the servos are setup.

 # Components
 ---